nblockbuster/DestinyUnpackerCPP/README.md

 -t - Generates **t**xtp files from the soundbanks in that package.
 "The way I see it it's a file referencing the actual wems, and telling vgmstream how to play them in what order."
 -o - Specify an output folder.
 -v - Change which version of destiny to extract from.
 (Valid inputs: d1, prebl)
 -f - Tells the unpacker to unpack all of the packages in the packages path.
+-m - Only extracts music files (Needs OSTs.db file in the same folder as exe)

 -----